Azure/AzureDataLake/docs/Release_Notes/2017/2017_02_20/USQL_Release_Notes_2017_02_20.md

 In previous releases, we allowed `checked` in a constant-foldable expression and turned it into an unchecked expression.
 Starting in this release, if a `checked` expression appears in an expression, that expression is not constant-folded.

+#### Two previously mentioned issues with quoted identifiers got fixed.

+The following two issues mentioned in the [October 2016 release notes](https://github.com/Azure/AzureDataLake/blob/master/docs/Release_Notes/2016/2016_10_16/USQL_Release_Notes_2016_10_16.md#u-sql-quoted-identifiers) have been fixed since:

+1. Inserting into a table that contains columns with identifiers that have to be quoted `INSERT INTO Table SELECT *;` does work if the table has a column name that has to be quoted.

+2. Inserting into column names that contain characters that need to be entitized in XML `INSERT INTO Table ([Column With Ampersand &]) ...` does work now.

 ## U-SQL Preview Features

 We currently have the following U-SQL features in preview.
 A feature in preview means that we are still finalizing the implementation of the feature, but are soliciting feedback and want to make it available ahead of a full release due to their value to the scenarios they address and the ability to learn more from our customers.